Skip to main content

 What can this entity do?

-Structured profiles of every service a business offers — pricing, availability windows, service areas, booking endpoints, intake requirements.
-Machine-readable data that lets AI agents act, not just answer.
+Structured profiles of every service a business offers — pricing, availability windows, service areas, and intake requirements.
+Machine-readable data that lets AI agents recommend the right business with confidence.

 The Service Layer